turris-cz/user-docs/docs/geek/contributing/translation.md

 ### Zen regime
 You can switch to this mode by clicking the button in the upper right corner of the screen.
-The bulk translation is useful for shorter expressions which are very useful when translating Foris/reForis interface.
+The bulk translation is useful for shorter expressions which are very useful when translating the reForis interface.
 Every translation is used in real-time and replaced in other parts of texts.
 Edit icon will let you translate in a usual way.

-Other options of Weblate (with the exception of History) are not vital to know when translating the Foris interface.
+Other options of Weblate (with the exception of History) are not vital to know when translating the reForis interface.

 ## Please pay attention when translating